AIMLab-UBC/MIDL2020/README.md

 - `patch_level.py` is the patch-level classifier entry.
 Inside this file, function `train` initialize models, create data loader, optimize model weights, log training information, etc. `evaluate` simply loads the trained model and apply the model on validation or testing sets.

+- `slide_level.py` is the slide-level classifier entry.
+Inside this file, function `main` initialize models, create a data loader, optimize model weights, and compute the 6-fold cross-validation.

 - `config.py` is the program that reads arguments from the user.
 Therefore, you can custom any hyperparameters or settings through `config.py`

 - `models` is the sub-module that contains implementation involves models.

     - Inside `models` sub-module, `models/base_model.py` is the template class for `models/models.py`.
 It defines various expected behaviours of a model, such as `forward`, `optimize_weights`, `load_state`, `save_state`, etc. Any models should inherit `BaseModel`.

     - Inside `models` sub-module, `models/models.py` is the `models/networks.py` interface.
-It initialize `models/networks.py` and optimize the weights of `models/networks.py`.
-Different models in `models/models.py` are summaized in the following table.
+It initializes `models/networks.py` and optimizes the weights of `models/networks.py`.
+Different models in `models/models.py` are summarized in the following table.

         | Models | Usage |
         | ------------- |:-------------:|